Is San Luis Potosi, Mexico safe?

 It’s quite touristic but it’s not as popular as other destinations in Mexico, which means you’ll have an off-the-beaten-path kind of experience.

 It’s a vibrant city with a lot to offer, so it will make for an unforgettable destination.
-Why not see this San Luis Potosi travel guide for more tips.
+Why not see this list of safe states in Mexico for places to go?

 📌 Like this article?
 Pin it…